A Struggle to find Work

 Costs of retrofitting buildings with ramps and other accommodations also have been cited as reasons for not hiring the disabled.

 Kerford has helped launch a work-at-home program that pairs the disabled with companies such as Mary Kay Inc., Tupperware and the International Entrepreneurs Association, among others.
+By incorporating a Digital Business Card, participants can easily connect with these companies and potential clients.

 He hopes the fledgling initiative will “change the whole world economy.”